-Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year is as follows.
-Those assumptions and estimation have been updated to reflect the impact of COVID-19 pandemic:
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year is as follows:

 (a) Valuation of inventory:

 Inventories are stated at the lower of cost or net realizable value.
 The Group estimates the net realizable value of inventory for normal waste, obsolescence and unmarketable items at the end of reporting period and then writes down the cost of inventories to net realizable value.
 The net realizable value of the inventory is determined mainly based on assumptions of future demand within a specific time horizon.
 Due to the rapid industrial transformation, there may be significant changes in the net realizable value of inventories.
 Please refer to note 6(f) for further description of the valuation of inventory.